siddhartha-gadgil/LeanAide/README.md

 lake build
 ```

 After this open the folder in VS code (or equivalent) with Lean 4 and go to the file `LeanCodePrompts/TranslateExample.lean`.
-Place the cursor to the end of one of the comments below and invoke the _code action_ to translate by clicking on the _lightbulb_ or using `ctrl-.`
+Place the cursor anywhere on one of the comments below and invoke the _code action_ to translate by clicking on the _lightbulb_ or using `ctrl-.`

 You can add your own comments and try to translate using the same method.
 In general, you can `import LeanCodePrompts.CodeActions` in a lean file and use the code-action to translate.
 You should usually also include `import Mathbin.All` to include the (partly broken) binary port of `mathlib`.